St. Lawrence Market Precinct Advisory Committee

 Term of office

-Members of the St. Lawrence Market Precinct Advisory Committee will serve four year terms on the Committee starting in January of 2021.
+Members of the St. Lawrence Market Precinct Advisory Committee will serve four year terms on the Committee starting in spring of 2024.

 Qualifications